 - September – 43 Low, 63 High, Average 9 Days of Rain

 You can find out current conditions in the Cirque by contacting the Pinedale Ranger District (307) 367-4326 or the Great Outdoor Shop in Pinedale (307) 367-2440 or check the Wild Iris Mountain Sports shop website.

 Things to Know About Hiking Cirque of the Towers

 No matter the time of year, the Cirque is still a high alpine environment with harsh weather.

-July and August tend to bring the risk of afternoon thunderstorms that col in around 2pm or 3pm.
-Generally speaking, the weather is fairly predictable and the forecast are very accurate.
+July and August tend to bring the risk of afternoon thunderstorms that come in around 2 pm or 3 pm.
+Generally speaking, the weather is fairly predictable and the forecasts are very accurate.
 Pay attention to the weather forecast in the days leading up to your trip to plan accordingly.

 I like using this website to get an accurate forecast for the temperatures and the chance of rain and thunderstorms within the Cirque.